Key facts

 Professional recognition

 This program is approved by the Australian Children’s Education and Care Quality Authority (ACECQA) as an early childhood teaching qualification in Australia.
-In line with recent changes to early childhood teacher registration, it is also mapped against the Australian professional standards for graduate teachers.
-Graduates of this course who are intending to apply for registration in Victoria or interstate may be required to provide further information.
-Applicants are advised to check the registration requirements in their state, carefully.
+Graduates of this course will be eligible to register with the Victorian Institute of Teaching (VIT).
+Graduates who are intending to apply for registration interstate may be required to provide further information.
+Interstate applicants are advised to check the registration requirements in their state or territory carefully.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.